Ibiza (summer only)

 Bienvenido a Ibiza!
 One of the most beautiful Balearic islands in the Mediterranean.
 Don’t dismiss this as a young person’s clubbing island, Ibiza has so much more to offer than you may think.
 Although it may be most famous for its nightlife, Ibiza has quaint old towns, tranquil beaches, sandy coves and pine-clad hills.
 If it’s activity you’re after, there are numerous opportunities for all kinds of sports and leisure facilities on hand like scuba diving, horse-riding, fishing, sailing and golf.
 It’s a destination for all ages.

-Thomson will be offering package holidays to Ibiza for summer 2017.
+Volotea are offering direct flights from Southampton Airport to Ibiza on Wednesdays from the 25th May 2017 and Thomson are offering package holidays.
 With the island being 45km by 25km, nothing is too far from anywhere, including the main town which is just 7.5km away.
 The airport is located on the South West side of the island.
 There is plenty of public transport to get you around but main tourist spots tend to all be accessible by road, so hiring a car or bike might be the way to go.
 There are also boat charters that will help you island hop to the other surrounding smaller islands.

 Top things to see and do